BenSieben/BenSieben.github.io/README.txt

-This repository is used to create the website located at https://BenSieben.github.io, which will eventually display projects completed by me, Ben Sieben.
+This repository is used to create the website located at https://BenSieben.github.io, which will display projects completed by me, Ben Sieben.